ysbaddaden/prax.cr/README.md

 ## License

-Prax is distributed under the MIT License.
+Prax is distributed under the [CeCILL 2.1 license](http://www.cecill.info).
 Please see LICENSE for details.

 ## Authors